Should you be tinkering with the Carnivore Diet?

 Besides what is mentioned in this article on carnivore symptoms and cures, don’t interfere with your body’s natural rebalancing until you’re healed.
 Once healed, you can loosen up with “tinkering tests” because you will KNOW what it feels like to be healed.
 So you will KNOW if your tinkering has positive or negative impacts.

-Supplements are not only NOT needed, but they will interfere with restoring your proper homeostasis including vitamin and mineral levels.
+Not only are supplements not needed, but they can interfere with restoring your proper homeostasis including vitamin and mineral levels.

 You are going to need to ignore common held beliefs around daily requirements of x,y, and z.